 Are you currently planning a trip?
 And are you wondering what are the best places to visit in Egypt?

 You are probably not alone.
 Egypt has gigantic monuments as old as 6,000 years and Cairo, with its 22 million inhabitants, certainly has to offer an abundance of unique points of interest and tourist attractions as well (check out my guide to the best tourist attractions in Cairo).
 But there are very few comprehensive travel guides on the internet.

 That’s why I compiled a massive list of the best things to see in Egypt.
 This is not your standard list of pretty pictures of the pyramids.
-Instead, I made sure to ask all the local guides, guides who earn their livelihood by showing the great wonders of Egypt to international tourist, about their favorite landmarks in Egypt and ranked the various tourist attractions accordingly.
+Instead, I made sure to ask all the local guides, guides who earn their livelihood by showing the great wonders of Egypt to international tourists, about their favorite landmarks in Egypt and ranked the various tourist attractions accordingly.

 But let’s dive right in my Egypt travel guide!